Josh Allen Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 - Allen has passed for 1,370 yards (274.0 per game) while completing 62.3% of his passes (114-for-183), with 12 touchdowns and two interceptions.

-- He's also helped out on the ground, with 188 rushing yards (37.6 ypg) on 35 carries with two rushing touchdowns.
+- He has added 188 rushing yards on 35 carries with two touchdowns, averaging 37.6 yards per game.

 - The Bills have run 54.3% passing plays and 45.7% rushing plays this season.
 They rank second in the NFL in scoring.